Praqma/kubernetes-ebook/chapter02.md

 First, setting up the new infrastructure network in KVM.

+If you use libvirt, then you probably know that libvirt sets up a virtual network `192.168.124.0/24` and sets it up as default.
+We wanted to be Kelsey's guide as possible (todo: editor, should we mention that?), so my infrastructure network is going to be `10.240.0.0/24` .
+I will just create a new virtual network (10.240.0.0/24) on my work computer.

 ## Setup new virtual network in KVM:

 Start Virtual Machine Manager and go to "Edit"->"Connection Details"->"Virtual Networks" .
-Then follow the steps shown below to create a new virtual network.
+Then follow the steps shown below to create a new virtual network and name it **Kubernetes**.
 Note that this is a NAT network, connected to any/all physical devices on my computer.
 So whether I am connected to wired network, or wireless, it will work.

 ![images/libvirt-new-virtual-network-1.png](images/libvirt-new-virtual-network-1.png)
 ![images/libvirt-new-virtual-network-2.png](images/libvirt-new-virtual-network-2.png)